-Holders of our convertible preferred stock may convert the convertible preferred stock at any time into a number of shares of common stock determined by dividing the \$10 liquidation preference by the conversion price of \$2.3.50, being the original conversion price of \$2.35 as adjusted following a reverse stock split, subject to adjustment as described below.
+Holders of our convertible preferred stock may convert the convertible preferred stock at any time into a number of shares of common stock determined by dividing the \$10 liquidation preference by the conversion price of \$23.50, being the original conversion price of \$2.35 as adjusted following a reverse stock split, subject to adjustment as described below.
 This conversion price is equivalent to a conversion rate of approximately 0.42553 shares of common stock for each share of convertible preferred stock.
 We will not make any adjustment to the conversion price for accrued or unpaid dividends upon conversion.
-We will not issue fractional shares of common stock upon conversion.
-However, we will instead pay cash for each fractional share based upon the market price of the common stock on the last business day prior to the conversion date.
+We will not issue fractional shares of common stock on the last business day prior to the conversion date.
 If we call the convertible preferred stock for redemption, the holder's right to convert the convertible preferred stock will expire at the close of business on the business day immediately preceding the date fixed for redemption, unless we fail to pay the redemption price.